mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 HSI
     This stands for Hue, Saturation and Intensity.
 Unlike HSL, this one determine the intensity as the sum of total rgb components.
 Yellow (1,1,0) has higher intensity than blue (0,0,1) but is the same intensity as cyan (0,1,1).
 HSY'
     Stands for Hue, Saturation, Luma, with Luma being an RGB approximation of true luminosity.
 (Luminosity being the measurement of relative lightness).
-HSY' uses the Luma Coefficients, like `Rec 709 <http://en.wikipedia.org/wiki/Rec._709>`_, to calculate the Luma.
+HSY' uses the Luma Coefficients, like `Rec.
+709 <https://en.wikipedia.org/wiki/Rec._709>`_, to calculate the Luma.
 Due to this, HSY' can be the most intuitive selector to work with, or the most confusing.

 Then, under shape, you can select one of the shapes available within that color model.